visualizenews/corona/index.markdown

     - the chart might also help explain why, despite still spreading, **the virus is having a much lower impact on our society** compared to five months ago."
   title: Is a second wave coming?
   explanation: The chart shows a bar for each day.
-Its height represents the total
+The height of the bars represents
-    number of tests for that day (green bar) and the number of tests that returned a positive result (i.e. new cases, white).
+    the total number of tests for that day (green bar) and the number of tests that returned a positive result (i.e. new cases, white).
 The lines use a different scale on the y-axis, they show the daily percentage of new cases vs total tests (magenta line) and the average percentage of the whole period.
 As long as the magenta line stays flat, the situation should be under control.
   centered_title: false
 - template: chart
   show_title: true